19Caitlyn94/braid-extension-component-library/README.md

-This is a simple react component library intended to be used as a starter pack for any new component library - built using Typescript and Rollup.
+This is a simple component library intended as an extension of the Braid Design System - built using React, Typescript and Rollup.

 ## Prerequisites

 - node v20.10.0 - if using nvm run `nvm install 20` and `nvm use 20`
 - npm v10.2.5 - `brew install npm` with Homebrew on Mac
-- react v16.14.0
+- react v17 and react-dom v17 (Braid requires react@^17)
 - an account on https://www.npmjs.com/

 ## Install